microsoft/genaiscript/docs/src/content/docs/reference/transparency-note.md

-To help users get started with GenAIScript, we include documentation in our repository that illustrates in code snippets the contents of several different GenAIScript.
+To help users get started with GenAIScript, we include documentation in our repository that illustrates in code snippets the contents of several different GenAIScripts.
 The documentation shows both what the example GenAIScript looks like as well as what the effect is from the GenAIScript acting on a particular input.
 While these examples are intended to explain the technology, they are not intended to be the